peter277/xml2table/README.md

     Application expects all files being in UTF-8 encoding.

-## To do

-Nothing at this moment.

-## License
+## License and Acknowledgements

-xml2csv is distributed under MIT license.
+xml2table is distributed under the MIT License.

+This project was initially based on [xml2csv](https://github.com/fordfrog/xml2csv), created by Miroslav Šulc and released under the MIT License.

-## Changelog
+## Change Log

-### Version 1.2.2

-* Fixed removal of new lines from the strings.

-### Version 1.2.1

-* Updated plugin and dependency versions.

-### Version 1.2.0

-* Added support for trimming values.
-* Added support for custom separator.
-* Added support for joining values of repeated XML elements.
-* Added support for handling any XML document.

-### Version 1.1.0

-* Added support for filtering rows.
-* Added support for remapping (replacing) values.

-### Version 1.0.0
+### Version 0.1.0

-Initial release.
+May 2025.
+Initial release, forked from [xml2csv](https://github.com/fordfrog/xml2csv).